bugzmanov/cleancode-critique/src/chapter_9.md

 No. Test performance absolutely matters — especially at scale.

-Slow tests can and will kill development speed.
-Ignoring performance in a large codebase means longer CI/CD cycles, slower iteration, stagnation, suffering and death 💀
+Slow tests can and **will** kill development speed.
+Ignoring tests performance in a large codebase means longer CI/CD cycles, slower iteration, stagnation, suffering and death 💀